alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

 # Hebrew Alphabet (Alef-Tav)

 This is a preliminary research project investigating how the 22 letters of the Hebrew alphabet were part of a calendar system.
 The innermost planet Mercury has a faster orbit than Earth and creates a pattern of rising and setting at sunset 3 times a year and 22 times over 7 years.
 Apparent shapes in the Milky Way matching the meaning of each letter appear to have been used to name regions of space along the ecliptic.
 The sunset horizon was a transverse line to map named regions of the Milky Way to the ecliptic path of the sun, moon, and planets.
 The following 22 apparent retrograde loops were created using Stellarium, and the letters and meanings were overlaid using GNU Image Manipulation Program.

+Observing Mercury's apparent retrograde motion from earth would manifest as Mercury setting into the sunset, then rising in throughout this page.
+This transition from an “evening star” to a “morning star” takes about 21 to 24 days.
+Stellarium's `View Options=>SSO=>Show Trails` - allows us to trace the trails which in turn is used throughout this page.

 ![Mercury 22 loops](Mercury_22_loops.jpg)
 Mercury's 22 apparent retrograde loops starting in *Alef/Ox* date: -4382, 2, 26.